ohnowhathaveidone/dickingaroundwithmilvusdb/README.md

 - template for a request

 ## data
-you can get more serious databases from
+you can get more serious databases and a file with the first 1000 entries from dbpedia (with mebddings) from
 [zenodo](https://doi.org/10.5281/zenodo.17266309)
+copy the json file into ./jsondata/